angular/components/guides/theming.md

 #### Defining a theme

-Angular Material represents a theme as a Sass map that contains your color and typography choices.
-For more about typography customization, see [Angular Material Typography][mat-typography].
+Angular Material represents a theme as a Sass map that contains your color, typography, and density choices.
+See [Angular Material Typography][mat-typography] for an in-depth guide to customizing typography.
+See [Customizing density][#customizing-density] below for details on adjusting component density.

 Constructing the theme first requires defining your primary and accent palettes, with an optional warn palette.
 The `define-palette` Sass function accepts a color palette, described in the